-Class 1808 Home Design and Décor Unit 3 Int.

-Class 1809 Home Design and Décor Unit 3 Sr.
+- Class 1808 Home Design and Décor Unit 3 Int. - Class 1809 Home Design and Décor Unit 3 Sr.

 - A. Completed Home Design and Decor e-Record presented in a sturdy binder/notebook, including room scheme.
 Include in your project story why you chose your exhibit, how you plan to use it, what other items you made and what recycled or reusable items you used this year. - B. Select one of the following for an exhibit: - A refinished or refurbished piece of furniture.
 To refurbish is to restore a furniture piece to a new look by repairing damage and/or replacing seating or upholstery caused by heavy wear or neglect.
 Refinishing is when you strip off the old finish and apply a new finish or color that was not original to that piece of furniture. - a.
 Attach pictures showing the original piece, one during the refinishing or refurbishing process, and one of the completed pieces.
-These photos are in addition to the photos required in the e-Record. - b.
-A brief description of how the piece(s) fit into the room placed in the e-Record.
+These photos are in addition to the photos required in the e-Record.